jacobkap/ucrbook/docs/06_shr.md

 #### Weapon used

 The first variable we'll look at is the weapon used by each offender.
 Table \@ref(tab:shrWeapon) shows the weapon used by the first offender in every incident from 1976 to 2018.
-Each offender can only be reported as having a single weapon, so this table essentially shows the number (and percent) of murders caused by this weapon.
+Each offender can only be reported as having a single weapon, so this table essentially shows the number (and percent) of homicides caused by this weapon.
 This isn't entirely true since in reality an offender could use multiple weapons and there can be multiple offenders.
 In these cases the police include what they believe is the "primary" weapon used by this offender.

-The most commonly used weapon is a handgun, which is used in nearly half of murders.
-This is followed by a knife or other sharp weapon used to cut at 15% of murders, and then by "firearm, type not stated" which is just a firearm where we don't know the exact type (it can include handguns) at 7.3% of murders.
-The fourth most common weapon is "personal weapons" at nearly 6% of murders.
+The most commonly used weapon is a handgun, which is used in nearly half of homicides.
+This is followed by a knife or other sharp weapon used to cut at 15% of homicides, and then by "firearm, type not stated" which is just a firearm where we don't know the exact type (it can include handguns) at 7.3% of homicides The fourth most common weapon is "personal weapons" at nearly 6% of homicides.
 "Personal weapons" is a weird term to mean that there was no weapon - the "weapon" was the offender who beat the victim to death.
-Shotguns are involved in 5% of murders and all other weapons are involved in fewer than 5% of cases.
+Shotguns are involved in 5% of homicides and all other weapons are involved in fewer than 5% of cases.
 In total there are 19 different weapons included though most are very uncommon.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:shrWeapon)The weapon used in a homicide incident.
 In cases where there are multiple offenders, shows only the primary weapon for the first offender.</caption>